-A summary of stock-based compensation activity and changes related to restricted stock units for the year ended December 27, 2020 are as follows:
+A summary of stock-based compensation activity related to restricted stock units for the year ended December 26, 2021 are as follows:

-Shares Weighted Average Fair Value Weighted Average Remaining Contractual Term (Years) Outstanding at December 29, 2019 406,205 \$ 25.02 Granted 285,389 14.81 Vested (146,325) 26.16 Forfeited (26,729) 18.38 Outstanding at December 27, 2020 518,540 \$ 19.42 2.42
+Shares Weighted Average Fair Value Average Remaining Contractual Term (Years) Outstanding at December 27, 2020 518,540 \$ 19.42 Granted 96,585 43.70 Vested (183,467) 21.37 Forfeited (14,641) 21.96 Outstanding at December 26, 2021 417,017 \$ 24.10 2.50

 The fair value of the restricted stock units is the quoted market value of our common stock on the date of grant.
-As of December 27, 2020, total unrecognized stock-based compensation expense related to non-vested restricted stock units was approximately \$7.1 million.
+As of December 26, 2021, total unrecognized stock-based compensation expense related to non-vested restricted stock units was approximately \$6.9 million.
 This amount is expected to be recognized evenly over the remaining vesting period of the grants.

-12. Impairment, Closed Restaurant And Other Costs
+10. Impairment, Closed Restaurant And Other Costs

-The Company reviews long-lived assets, such as property and equipment and intangibles, subject to amortization, for impairment when events or circumstances indicate the carrying value of the assets may not be recoverable.
+The Company reviews long-lived assets, such as property and equipment, operating lease assets and intangibles, subject to amortization, for impairment when events or circumstances indicate the carrying value of the assets may not be recoverable.
 In determining the recoverability of the asset value, an analysis is performed at the individual restaurant level and primarily includes an assessment of historical undiscounted cash flows and other relevant factors and circumstances.
 The Company evaluates future cash flow projections in conjunction with qualitative factors and future operating plans and regularly reviews any restaurants with a deficient level of cash flows for the previous 24 months to determine if impairment testing is necessary.
-Recoverability of assets to be held and used is measured by a comparison of the carrying value of the restaurant to its estimated future cash flows are less than the carrying value, we determine if there is an impairment loss by comparing the carrying value of the restaurant to its estimated fair value.
-Based on this analysis, if the carrying value of the restaurant exceeds its estimated fair value, an impairment charge is recognized by the amount by which the carrying value exceeds the fair value.